apache/pulsar/site2/docs/reference-cli-tools.md

 |-force|Stop the service forcefully if not stopped by normal shutdown.|false|

 ### `restart`
-Restart a service that’s already been started.
+Restart a service that has already been started.
 ```bash
 $ pulsar-daemon restart service
 ```